 I’m not much of a New Years Resolutions fan.
 I prefer to use the new year as a time to reflect on the past year and plan and make goals for the new year.
 New Year’s resolutions are often broken or forgotten with weeks of the new year.
 Plans and goals keep you going stronger the entire year for a better, happier and successful YOU.

-- Update your bucket lists or dream lists.
+Update your bucket lists or dream lists.
 If you don’t write it down, you’ll never do it.
 I find this to be true.
 Don’t waste your time sitting at home watching TV.
 Use your lists as a way to inspire things to do with your time.
 Get your family involved and plan outings.
 Learn new skills.
 Start a new hobby.
 Travel.
 I have my own bucket list that I continually update and each summer we create a Summer Bucket List for our family.
-This year I found Laura Vanderkam’s My list of 100 dreams inspiring and I may incorporate a dream list into my planning.

-- Plan your business goals.
+Plan your business goals.
 Whether you are employed or self-employed this new year is a great time to set goals for the year.
-Strech.
+Stretch.
 Include goals you know you can obtain and some that are a reach.
-Having goals helps you to plan your year, months and weeks for success!
+Having goals helps you to plan your year, months, and weeks for success!

-- Make a list of home repairs or projects for the year.
+Make a list of home repairs or projects for the year.
 We all have things we want to do for our home.
-If you own your home you may want to remodel.
-Whether you own or rent, there’s usually some repairs that are needed.
+If you own your home you may want to plan some remodeling projects.
+Whether you own or rent, there are usually some repairs that are needed.
 Maybe you also want to update your home decor.
 It’s your home, where you and your family spend most of your time and create memories.
 You should love your space.
 It should bring you happiness.
 Use this list when creating your budget for the year so you know how much money to allocate to your home.
 Use the list when planning out your year – what home projects will you work on each month.

 disclosure: This post contains affiliate links.
 If you click on a link and purchase, I may receive a portion of the sale.
 These are ALL products and processes I do and use myself.
 All opinions are my own.